lolli42/dbdoctor/README.md

   the extensions CLI command.

 * [!!!]
 Run the reference index updater when this command finished!
-It is very likely it will update something since.
+It is very likely it will update something.
 A clean reference index becomes more and more important with younger core versions.
 Reminder: command `bin/typo3 referenceindex:update`.